Jim Roth (businessman)

-Jim Roth is a businessman, social entrepreneur and author.
-He is the co-founder of LeapFrog Investments, a social finance and impact investment firm that manages investments of more than $1 billion.
+Jim Roth is a British businessman, social entrepreneur and author.
+He is the co-founder of LeapFrog Investments, a social finance and impact investment firm that by 2016 managed investments of more than $1 billion.

-Biography
+Early years and education

 Roth received a degree in Development Economics from the University of Manchester and a PhD from the University of Cambridge.
 While working towards his PhD, Roth spent time examining how individuals with a low income used financial services.

+Career

 Prior to co-founding Leapfrog, he worked for the United Nations agency, International Labour Organization (ILO), in India.
 During his time at the ILO, Roth co-authored the book, Making Insurance Work for Microfinance Institutions.
 Roth has appeared on Bloomberg and CNBC discussing issues around the rise of the emerging consumer demographic and the role of financial services in emerging markets.